Ats0c/Lenovo_Ideapad_3i-15IML05-Hackintosh-EFI/README.md

  - *SSDT-RTCAWAC*

 ## Which SMBios should I use?
+Use MacBookPro13.1 SMBios
+> [!NOTE]
-Use MacBookPro13.1 SMBios (you can use others, but I don't guarantee that sleep will work)
+> you can use others, but I don't guarantee that sleep will work.
 <br><br/>

 ## Ways to install macOS: